If you have additional questions about pointing your custom domain to your Placester site, let our support team know at email@example.com.

 4. CNAME: domains.myrealestateplatform.com

-Once this is completed move to the bottom of this article and follow the directions for your Placester site.
+After this is done move down to the bottom of the document and follow the instructions for your Placester site.

-You might see a warning screen letting you know that you are changing your nameservers, which could interrupt service.
+If they look different, you'll have to update them.
 If you were previously using a different website provider with the same domain, they might have mapped your domain to that website using nameservers.
-If you didn't set up an email address through that website provider, it's fine to move forward, change the nameservers and proceed to the advanced DNS settings.
+If you didn't set up an email address through that website provider, click "Edit Nameservers."

-If you did have email set up through your previous website provider, resetting the nameservers might interrupt your email service.
-If that is the case, please get in touch with your email provider to determine how to move forward with the Network Solutions default nameservers and mapping your email through MX records rather than nameservers.
+If you had email set up through your previous website provider, resetting the nameservers might interrupt your email service.
+If that is the case, please get in touch with your email provider to determine how to move forward with the Name.com default nameservers and mapping your email through MX records rather than nameservers.
 They should be able to help you with this.

 Step 1: Change the A-Record